 I’ve said it before, but it’s the responsibility of a leader to reproduce other leaders; that’s the premise of my latest book, The Leader’s Greatest Return, but it’s also at the heart of my calling.
 Since 1976 I’ve been passionate about teaching leadership principles and practices, not as a way of building a name, but as a way of building up other leaders.
 I’ve made it my life’s work to add value to leaders who multiply value to others.

 I come by this conviction honestly.
 In my first leadership role, I didn’t develop other leaders the way I needed to.
 As a result, an organization that blossomed while I was there quickly fell apart only a few months after my departure.
 There simply wasn’t enough leadership to sustain the momentum.

-want you let Mark’s question echo in your life: “Who would fill your chair if
+I don’t want that to happen to you, or to anyone.
+It’s why I want you let Mark’s question echo in your life: “Who would fill your chair if you weren’t here?”